Agcurate/SAR2ET/README.md

 ## Run
 <p align="justify">
-To run the best-performing SAR-based ET estimation model (trained with SAR, ERA5, and DEM), simply call the ```predict_et.py``` script by providing the file path to the pre-trained model weights, file paths to the model input tensors (SAR, ERA5, and DEM tensors) and the type of device (cpu/cuda) to run the model.
+To run the best-performing SAR2ET model (trained with SAR, ERA5, and DEM), simply call the ```predict_et.py``` script by providing the file path to the pre-trained model weights, file paths to the model input tensors (SAR, ERA5, and DEM tensors) and the type of device (cpu/cuda) to run the model.
 </p>

 ```